mohamedsameen/Aperiodic_sleep/readme.md

 # Project Guide

 In this project we used both Python (v3.7) and MATLAB (v2019a).
 In Python we have scripts and Notebooks.
-Then otebooks contain the main analzses behind the figures presented in the manuscript.
+Then notebooks contain the main analyses behind the figures presented in the manuscript.
 Python scripts are mainly to run time-resolved FOOOF over full night EEG datasets.
-Matlab scripts are basically preprocessing scripts.
-From the preprocessing of full night EEG files to the epoching of the data into trials of different conditions and calculating ERPs.
+Matlab scripts are basically for the preprocessing of full-night EEG files, the epoching of the data into trials of different conditions and calculating ERPs.
 We also used Fieldtrip toolbox in MATLAB for cluster based permutation statistics.